danielmcgraw/xkcdpass/README.md

 ## Install

-xkcdpass is a [shell script][bin], so drop it and the dictionary in the same place and make sure it's added to your `$PATH`.
+xkcdpass is a shell script, so drop it and the dictionary in the same place and make sure it's added to your `$PATH`.

 ## Usage